A paradox from randomization-based causal inference: A Paradox From Neymanian and Fisherian Inference

-\section{A Paradox from Neymanian and Fisherian Inference}
+\section{A Paradox From Neymanian and Fisherian Inference}

-Neymanian and Fisherian approaches reviewed in Section \ref{sec::randomization-inference} share some common essence but also differ fundamentally.
-They both rely on the distribution induced by the physical randomization, but they test two different null hypotheses and rely on different statistical philosophies.
-In this section, we first compare Neymanian and Fisherian approaches via simple numerical examples, and highlight a surprising paradox.
+Neymanian and Fisherian approaches reviewed in Section \ref{sec::randomization-inference} share some common properties but also differ fundamentally.
+They both rely on the distribution induced by the physical randomization, but they test two different null hypotheses and evolve from different statistical philosophies.
+In this section, we first compare Neymanian and Fisherian approaches using simple numerical examples, and highlight a surprising paradox.
 We then explain the paradox via asymptotic analysis.